Guide to Graduate Study in Integrative Biology

 The Guidance Committee will meet with the student at least once a year for the purpose of discussing the student’s research and academic program, offering advice and guidance concerning his/her conduct and evaluating the student’s progress.
 Students should be aware that faculty are not obligated to meet with students or participate in defenses during the summer but may elect to do so at their discretion.
 Students who have not yet formed a Guidance Committee should meet with their Major Professor for the purpose of this review.
 An Annual Progress Report form shall be submitted following this meeting.

 If the Major Professor is changed for any reason, the original Guidance Committee may be dissolved.
-Any change in membership must be reported in writing to the Graduate Affairs Committee via the graduate secretary.
+Any change in membership must be reported in writing to the Graduate Affairs Committee via the Graduate Program Coordinator.
 During the term of its formation, the Guidance Committee will meet with the student to prepare a program of coursework and discuss a topic for a thesis (Plan A Master’s Program) or dissertation (Doctoral Program).
 The program listing the coursework selected by the student and recommended by the Guidance Committee will be input into GRADPLAN by the student and approved electronically by committee members.
 If the program of coursework is not in conformity with existing Departmental and University regulations, it will not be approved.
 In this case, the program will be corrected and resubmitted for approval no later than the following semester.
 Master of Science candidates following Plan B should submit a proposed program to the members of their Guidance Committee before the end of the student’s first semester in residence.

 Students will find that faculty are available and interested in their progress.
 Throughout your tenure as a graduate student, you are encouraged to meet with Integrative Biology faculty members to discuss your research interests.